 World’s first carbon-positive data centre due to be powered on

-Now, Sweden-based EcoDataCenter has announced the launch of what it purports to be the world’s first climate positive data centre.
+Now, Sweden-based EcoDataCenter has announced the launch of what it purports to be the world’s first climate positive data center.
 Being climate positive means that not only are there no carbon emissions, but also during operations it even promotes the reduction of total carbon emissions.

 Why is this significant?

-Well, research from various researchers has forecast data centres to suck up around a fifth of the world’s total energy production within the next 10 years, as a result of increasingly data-intensive day-to-day activities.
+Well, research from various researchers has forecast data centers to suck up around a fifth of the world’s total energy production within the next 10 years, as a result of increasingly data-intensive day-to-day activities.
 For instance according to Gartner, there will be more than 20 billion connected objects by 2020.

-Furthermore, while there has been a renewable energy revolution, EcoDataCenter asserts fossil fuel sources still account for around two thirds of the world’s production of electricity – putting data centres at risk at becoming one of the largest sources of carbon dioxide emissions.
+Furthermore, while there has been a renewable energy revolution, EcoDataCenter asserts fossil fuel sources still account for around two thirds of the world’s production of electricity – putting data centers at risk at becoming one of the largest sources of carbon dioxide emissions.

 EcoDataCenter says four years of development has gone into its climate positive facility that is integrated with the surrounding energy ecosystem to reuse the heat generated.
 The facility uses green electricity with its waste heat used for local district heating networks and a wood pellet factory.

-“The technical design of the data centre will be a crucial issue going forward, since it has a tremendous impact on both environment and costs, and we see a very large market for our technology,” says EcoDataCenter CEO Lars Schedin.
+“The technical design of the data center will be a crucial issue going forward, since it has a tremendous impact on both environment and costs, and we see a very large market for our technology,” says EcoDataCenter CEO Lars Schedin.

 For example, Schedin quotes a video on YouTube that has generated more than 5 billion views.